The-OpenROAD-Project/OpenLane/README.md

 ```

 **Note 1:** Currently, configuration variables have higher priority over the above commands so if `RUN_MAGIC` is 0, command `run_magic` will have no effect.

-**Note 2:** Currently, all these commands must be run in sequence and none should be omitted.

 # Regression And Design Configurations Exploration